damiansima/fire-sale/README.md

       time: 0
 ```
 - **noofrequest**: It's used when you just want to generate an specific number of hits.
 The run will finish after executing all the requests defined.
+- **noofwarmuprequest**: Indicate the number of request done in order to warmup the service.
+These request will be accounted differently.
 - **testduration**: It instructs the tool to run for a period of time measured in  `minutes`.
 If present it takes precedence over `noofrequest`.
+- **warmupduration**: It instructs the tool signal the request as warm up for a period of time measured in  `minutes`.
+If present the request done during that preiod of time will be for warm up purposes.
+These request will be accounted differently.
 - **workers**: It defines the number of concurrent users you want to simulate.
 - **maxrequest**: It defines an overall max to the number of request generated per second.
 If `0` there is no limitation, if `10` it'll only generate 10 request per second regardless of the number of workers.